Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 In this design, coil springs and shock absorbers are fitted together and known as a strut.

-Struts still dampen the spring’s bounciness, but also provide more structural support for the suspension than shock absorbers do.
+Struts dampen the spring’s bounciness and provide more structural support for the suspension than shock absorbers do.

-They are fitted to the front of a car and the top is connected to the body and the bottom to a suspension arm.
+They are fitted to the front of the car and the top is connected to the body and the bottom to a suspension arm.

 Anti-roll Bars